DarkGhostHunter/Larapass/README.md

 }).login({
     email: document.getElementById('email').value,
 }, {
-    myHeader: 'This is sent with the signed challenge', })
+    'My-Custom-Header': 'This is sent with the signed challenge', })
 ```